-One tract of 202 acres more or less granted to Archibald Grimes and adjoining the above men-tioned tract; this tract will be divided it to two equal parts by a line running from 'the N. E. Corner of the Taylor tract to the opposite side adjoining Gen. Gillespie's land, so as to make two equal parts which will be sold separately.
+One tract of 202 acres more or less granted to Archibald Grimes and adjoining the above men-tioned tract; this tract will be divided into two equal parts by a line running from 'the N. E. Corner of the Taylor tract to the opposite side Corner of the Taylor trace to suppose adjoining Gen. Gillespie's land, st, as to make two equal parts which will be sold separately.

-One tract of land of 475 acres more or less in the same District on White's Creek; this tract will be divided into two equal parts commencing at a pine near the raiddle of the upper line and running to Wante's Creek, each part will be sole separately.
+One tract of land of 475 acres more or less in

-One truct of 100 acres more or less in the same District on the south side of White's Creek edjoinir.g lands of Gen. James Gillespie.
-One tract of 100 acros more or less situated in the same District on Wolf Creek.
-The above lands will be sold according to the plats which will be exhibited on the day of sale.
-Terms of Sale: So much as will pay the cost of the suit and two years, interest from day of sale.
-The purchaser to give bond and personal security and a mortg go of the premises, and pay for al necessary papers.
+the same District on W',ite's Creek; this tract will be divided into two equal parts commencing at a pine near the raiddle of the upper line and running to Winte's Creek, each part will be sold above lands will be sold according to the plats which will be exhibited on the day of sale.
+Terms of Spile: So much as will pay the cost of the suit iv.
+Equity Cash.
+The balance on a credit of one and two years, interest from day of sale.
+The purchaser to give bond and personal security and a mortgage of the premises, and pay for all necessary papers.